machal/cssmine-content/content/fallback-strategy-css3.md

 Nowdays, every CSS3 property is supported (or not supported) by a different group of browsers.
 Sometimes, it is just Internet Explorer prior to version 8, sometimes Internet Explorer 9 and lower, sometimes Opera Mini - and sometimes even older Android browsers join the club.
-Who knows what will come in a year's time.
+Who knows what will come in a year’s time.
 Therefore, it is much easier to detect feature support, not browser support.
 We can then forget about the browsers.